consbio/mbtileserver/README.md

 X-Signature: 0EvkK316T-sBLA:YMIVXikJWAiiR3q-JMz1v2Mfmx3gTXJVNqme5kyaqrY
 ```

-## Roadmap

-See the issues tagged to the [0.5 version](https://github.com/consbio/mbtileserver/milestone/1)
-for our near term features and improvements.

-In short, we are planning to:

--   add tests and benchmarks
--   get things production ready

 ## Development

 Dependencies are managed using go modules.
 Vendored dependencies are stored in `vendor` folder by using `go mod vendor`.